-- To help speed things up, consider using a leaf blower.
-Choose from gas-powered, electric-powered, cordless and backpack models.
-There are also dual-function blowers that vacuum leaves and turn them into mulch, lessening the amount collected and bagged by as much as 90 percent.
+- A leaf blower can make short work of leaves.
+Choose from gas-powered, electric-powered, cordless or backpack models.
+Look into dual-function blowers that vacuum leaves and turn them into mulch.
+These tools cut down the amount of leaves you have to bag by as much as 90 percent.
+Remember to use ear protection while using a leaf blower.

 - Rake or blow the leaves into manageable piles so that you can easily dispose of them.